Confluence Data Center Technical Overview

 Confluence can only be deployed in a region that supports Amazon Elastic File System (EFS).
 See Running Confluence Data Center in AWS for more information.

 You should not run additional applications (other than core operating system services) on the same servers as Confluence.
 Running Confluence, Jira and Bamboo on a dedicated Atlassian software server works well for small installations but is discouraged when running at scale.

 Confluence Data Center can be run successfully on virtual machines.
-If you're using multicast, you can't run Confluence Data Center in Amazon Web Services (AWS) environments as AWS doesn't currently support multicast traffic.
+If plan to use multicast, you can't run Confluence Data Center in Amazon Web Services (AWS) environments as AWS doesn't support multicast traffic.

 - be located in the same data center, or region (for AWS and Azure)

 - have the same OS, Java and application server version